ngless-toolkit/ngless/docs/contents/Organisms.rst

 When trying to install an organism if is returned **True** it means that the organism is already installed, and there is no reason to install again.
 Otherwise, a progress bar is launched to provide information on the download.

-Note: Can be used flag --i instead of --intall-reference-data
+Note: Can be used flag --i instead of --install-reference-data